Yugoslav Navy: Navy

-Minor surface combatants operated by the navy included nearly 80 frigates, corvettes, submarines, minesweepers, and missile, torpedo, and patrol boats in the Adriatic Fleet.
+Minor surface combatants operated by the navy included about 80 frigates, corvettes, submarines, minesweepers, and missile, torpedo, and patrol boats in the Adriatic Fleet.
 The entire coast of Yugoslavia was part of the naval region headquartered at Split.
 The naval region was divided into three smaller naval districts and the Danube Flotilla with major bases located at Split, Šibenik, Pula, Ploče, and Kotor on the Adriatic and Novi Sad on the Danube.
 The fleet was organized into missile, torpedo, and patrol boat brigades, a submarine division, and minesweeper flotillas.
 The naval order of battle included four frigates, three corvettes, five patrol submarines, 58 missile, torpedo, and patrol boats, and 28 minesweepers.
 Navy had a support of one antisubmarine warfare helicopter squadron based at Divulje on the Adriatic for coastal operations.
 It employed Soviet Ka-25, Ka-28 and Mi-14 helicopters, and domestic Partisan helicopters.
 Some air force fighter and reconnaissance squadrons supported naval operations.

-After the collapse of the State Union of Serbia and Montenegro (the final dissolution of Yugoslavia) the 108-th missile brigade for coastal defense, the 88-th fleet of submarines, the hydrographic Institute of the navy in Lepetani and the naval testing center were disbanded in 2007.
+After the collapse of the State Union of Serbia and Montenegro (the final dissolution of Yugoslavia), the 108-th missile brigade for coastal defense, the 88-th fleet of submarines, the hydrographic Institute of the navy in Lepetani and the naval testing center were disbanded in 2007.
 Seven missile systems Frontier-E from the 108-th missile brigade and five missile boats class Osa were sold to Egypt, property of the naval testing center were transferred in the technical testing center of the Serbian army, naval base in Tivat Arsenal was sold to Canadian businessman Peter Munk for 3.2 million euro.

 Marines

 The 12th Naval Infantry Brigade (Mornarička Pešadijska Brigada) were the marines of the Yugoslav Navy until 4 February 2003 when it became part the Navy of the State Union of Serbia and Montenegro.
 The 12th Naval Infantry Brigade was headquartered in the 8th Naval Sector at Split but was later moved near Kotor, a coastal town in Montenegro.
 A small detachment was located at Novi Sad on the Danube.
-The brigade consisted of 900 to 2000 men in two or three battalions.
+The brigade consisted of 900 to 2,000 men in two or three battalions.
 As a multi-ethnic unit, the brigade was broken up during the Breakup of Yugoslavia, and it saw little action.
 The largest remnant eventually moved to Montenegro.
 There is a naval special forces detachment (Pomorski odred - Specijalne snage) In the Montenegrin Navy — perhaps this is composed of residual members of the 12th Naval Infantry Brigade.